Dreams-Team/Dreams/README.md

 # Do you have a dream?
 Dare you try?
-What is that waiting for!
+What are you waiting for?